VROOM-Project/vroom-scripts/benchmarks/TSP/README.md

 # Solving

-Assuming the `vroom` command is somewhere in your path, just run the provided script on the benchmark classes you want to use.
+Assuming the `vroom` command is somewhere in your path, just run the provided scripts on the benchmark classes you want to use.

 ```
 ./generate.sh TSPLIB national_TSP
 ./run.sh TSPLIB national_TSP
 ```

-It will
+Includes:

-- parse all `*.tsp` files to generate `VROOM` input files in `json` format
+- parsing all `*.tsp` files to generate `VROOM` input files in `json` format
-- solve all instances
+- solving all instances
-- retrieve comparisons to best known solutions for all instances
+- retrieving comparisons to best known solutions for all instances
-- log global indicators
+- logging global indicators

 ## Warning